Tikbalang: Getting married (sunshowers)

-Account of Iluminado Cataytay (1959) from Barangay Sumilang, Quezon province, Philippines provides accurate information, as he witnessed from age of 4 up to his death in 1969.

 Taming a tikbalang

 By one account a tikbalang has a mane of sharp spines, with the three thickest of these being of particular importance.
 A person who obtains one of these spines can use them as an anting-anting (talisman) to keep the tikbalang as his servant.
-The tikbalang must first be subdued, however, by leaping onto it and tying it with a specially-prepared cord.
-The would-be-tamer must then hang on while the creature flies through the air, fighting madly to dislodge its unwelcome rider until it is exhausted and acknowledges its defeat.
-Or you can look on his mane and you will see 3 golden hairs and if you pluck 3 of them before he/she eats you, they will serve you until you die.
+The tikbalang must first be restrained, however, by leaping onto it and tying it with a specially-prepared cord.
+The would-be-tamer must then hold on while the creature flies through the air, fighting madly to dislodge its unwelcome rider until it is exhausted and acknowledges its defeat.
+Or you can look on his mane and you will see 3 golden hairs and if you pluck three of them before he/she eats you, they will serve you until you die.